secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 ```bash
 bash sendnodes.sh
 ```

 Notes while running the script.
 1. The install-sgx.sh script will download and install all relevant SGX files and drivers.
 2. The install-docker.sh script will download and install Docker & Docker Compose.
-3. While running the scripts, respond "y" or "yes" to all prompts.
+3. While running the script, respond "y" or "yes" to all prompts.
 4. When prompted "Do you want to install in current directory? [yes/no]" respond with "no" then say you want to install it in the "isgx" directory.

 # Part 6 - Deploy Secret Node